Father Gerard Krebs (a/k/a Fr. Gerald Krebs)

 Kreb’s only acknowledgment of the wrongdoing was due to his admittedly severe drinking habits at the time, and therefore he could not rule out the possibility that the events may have occurred.
 During his evaluation Krebs recalled victim 2 and confirmed they had shared a bed in a hotel room but denied any sexual contact with the boy.

 In 2006, a 3rd victim reportedly wrote an email to the Bishop regarding his study at VCHS from 1964 to 1968.
 The boy was not Catholic, and during his junior year of high school the victim approached Krebs about converting to Catholicism.

 According to victim account, Krebs led the victim on “a series of sexual rituals to prove my faith and the fact that I was not homosexual.”
 Along with his own story, the victim referenced a graduate of the VCHS 1969 class who described numerous encounters with Krebs of a similar nature but did not divulge details on the occurrences.

-Krebs passed away in 2005 at the age of 67.
+Gerard Krebs died in 2005 at the age of 67.
 At the time of his death, he was in good standing with the church.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Erie.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Erie may have legal options, but filing deadlines will apply so please do not delay in reaching out to us.

 Contact us at 888-283-9922 or [email protected] to discuss your options today.